-2.4 Comparisons between microstructures
+Comparisons between microstructures

 Firstly, we must observe that none of these microstructures can be considered as a generalization of the classical microstructure of binary CSPs.
-Indeed, given a binary CSP P, we have $\mu(P) \neq \mu{DR}(P)$ (and $\mu(P) \neq \mu{DSR}(P)$ ), $\mu(P) \neq \mu{HT}(P)$ and $\mu(P) \neq \mu{ME}(P)$ .
+Indeed, given a binary CSP P, we have $\mu(P) \neq \mu{DR}(P), \mu(P) \neq \mu{HT}(P)$ and $\mu(P) \neq \mu{ME}(P)$ .

-Moreover, while the DR-Microstructure is exactly the binary microstructure of the dual CSP (idem for DSR), neither the HT-Microstructure nor the ME-Microstructure correspond to the classical microstructure of the CSP associated to the binary representations coming from the original instance, because of the way to complete these graphs.
+Moreover, while the DR-Microstructure is exactly the binary microstructure of the dual CSP, neither the HT-Microstructure nor the ME-Microstructure correspond to the classical microstructure of the CSP associated to the binary representations coming from the original instance, because of the way to complete these graphs.

 Finally, all these microstructures can be computed in polynomial time.
-This is true because we assume that compatibility relations associated to constraints are given by tables.
-Note that the same property holds without this hypothesis, but assuming that the size of scopes is bounded by constants, since we consider here CSPs with finite domains.
 Nevertheless, from a practical viewpoint, they seem to be really difficult to compute and to manipulate explicitly.
 But it is the same for the classical microstructure of binary CSPs.
 Indeed, this should require having relations given by tables or to compute all the satisfying tuples.
 And even if this is the case, except for small instances, this would lead generally to build graphs with a too large number of edges.
-However, this last point is not really a problem because our motivation in this paper concerns the proposal of new tools for the theoretical study of non binary CSPs.
+However, this last point is not really a problem because our motivation in this paper concerns the proposal of new tools for the theoretical study of n-ary CSPs.
 To this end, the following section presents some first results exploiting these microstructures for defining new tractable classes.

-3 Some results deduced from microstructures
+Some results deduced from microstructures

 We now present some results which can be deduced from the analysis of these microstructures.
-For this, we will study three tractable classes, including those corresponding to well known properties as "0-1-all" [24] and BTP [12] for which it is necessary to make a distinctness between the vertices in the graph, and a third one for which the vertices do not have to be distinguished.
+For this, we will study three tractable classes, including those corresponding to well known properties as "0-1-all" (Cooper, Cohen, and Jeavons 1994) and BTP (Cooper, Jeavons, and Salamon 2010) for which it is necessary to make a distinctness between the vertices in the graph, and a third one for which the vertices do not have to be distinguished.

-3.1 Microstructures and number of cliques
+Microstructures and number of maximal cliques

-In [13], it is shown that if the number of maximal cliques in the microstructure of a binary CSP (denoted $\omega{\#}(\mu(P))$ ) is bounded by a polynomial, then classical algorithms like Backtracking (BT), Forward Checking (FC [25]) or Real Full Look-ahead (RFL [26]) solve the corresponding CSP in polynomial time.
-Exactly, the cost is bounded by $O(n^2d \cdot \omega{\#}(\mu(P)))$ for BT and FC, and by $O(ned^2 \cdot \omega{\#}(\mu(P)))$ for RFL.
-We analyze here if this kind of result can be extended to non binary CSPs, exploiting the different microstructures.
+In (El Mouelhi et al. 2012), it is shown that if the number of maximal cliques in the microstructure of a binary CSP (denoted $\omega\#(\mu(P))$ ) is bounded by a polynomial, then classical algorithms like Backtracking (BT), Forward Checking (FC (Haralick and Elliot 1980)) or Real Full Look-ahead (RFL (Nadel 1988)) solve the corresponding CSP in polynomial time.
+Exactly, the cost is bounded by $O(n^2d \cdot \omega\#(\mu(P)))$ for BT and FC, and by $O(ned^2 \cdot \omega\#(\mu(P)))$ for RFL.
+We analyze here if this kind of result can be extended to n-ary CSPs, exploiting the different microstructures.

-More recently in [20], these results have been generalized to non binary CSPs, exploiting the Dual Representation, using the algorithms nBT, nFC and nRFL, which are the non binary versions of BT, FC and RFL.
-More precisely, by exploiting a particular ordering for the assignment of variables, it is shown that the complexity is bounded by $O(nea \cdot d^a \cdot \omega{\#}(\mu{DR}(P)))$ for nBT, and by $O(nea \cdot r^2 \cdot \omega{\#}(\mu{DR}(P)))$ for nFC and nRFL, where a is the maximum arity for constraints and r is the maximum number of tuples per compatibility relations.
+More recently in (El Mouelhi et al. 2013), these results have been generalized to n-ary CSPs, exploiting the Dual Representation, using the algorithms nBT, nFC and nRFL, which are the n-ary versions of BT, FC and RFL.
+More precisely, by exploiting a particular ordering for the assignment of variables, it is shown that the complexity is bounded by $O(nea \cdot d^a \cdot \omega\#(\mu{DR}(P)))$ for nBT, and by $O(nea \cdot r^2 \cdot \omega\#(\mu{DR}(P)))$ for nFC and nRFL, where a is the maximum arity for constraints and r is the maximum number of tuples per compatibility relations.

 Based on the time complexity of these algorithms, and regarding some classes of graphs with number of maximal cliques bounded by a polynomial, it is easy to define new tractable classes.
-Such classes of graph are, for example, planar graphs, toroidal graphs, graphs embeddable in a surface [27] or CSG graphs [28].
+Such classes of graph are, for example, planar graphs, toroidal graphs, graphs embeddable in a surface (Dujmovic et al. 2011) or CSG graphs (Chmeiss and Jégou 1997).
 This result can be summarized by: